San Antonio Wrongful Termination Lawyer

 To assess whether or not an employee may have been “wrongfully terminated”, the analysis begins with the legal concept known in Texas as “employment at will”.

 “At will” employment is extremely common.
 It is the default type of employment in Texas.
 At-will employers don't need to have a good reason for an at-will termination.
-Let me say that again because it’s important.
-In 49 of the 50 states of the U.S., and employer can fire an employee for almost any reason: a good reason, a bad reason, an totally unfair reason.
-We get calls all the time from people who have been treated terribly and fired for some really awful reasons.
-But most of the time, those reasons are not illegal.
+An employer can fire an employee for almost any reason: a good reason, a bad reason, or a totally unfair reason.

 Learn More About Illegal Reasons for Termination:

-If an employer fires someone because of his or her protected traits (race, age, disability, gender, religion, etc), or in retaliation for protected conduct, or in breach of a contract, then the termination is illegal and not subject to the "at will" doctrine.
-Additionally, an employer can't fire an employee in retaliation for reporting certain types of illegal activity or for refusing to engage in certain types of illegal conduct or for reporting Medicare or Medicaid fraud.
+If an employer fires someone because of his or her protected traits (race, age, disability, gender, religion, etc), or in retaliation for legally protected conduct, or in breach of a contract, then the termination is illegal and not subject to the "at will" doctrine.
+Additionally, an employer can't fire an employee in retaliation for reporting certain types of illegal activity or for refusing to engage in certain types of illegal conduct.

-One of the most widely known forms of wrongful termination is terminating an employee based on discriminatory grounds (race, sex, religion, disability, religion, pregnancy, or age) instead of their performance.
+One of the most widely known forms of wrongful termination is terminating an employee based on a protected EEO trait (race, sex, religion, disability, religion, pregnancy, or age) instead of their performance.
 These terminations are illegal under state and federal law.

-Employees who have been fired or penalized for a discriminatory reason likely need to file a charge of discrimination with the Equal Employment Opportunity Commission to preserve their claim.
-Employees who have been wrongfully terminated for discriminatory reasons should act quickly.
-Generally, claims are subject to strict time limits and must be made before further legal action can be taken.
+Employees who have been fired or penalized for a discriminatory reason like these will need to file a charge of discrimination with the Equal Employment Opportunity Commission to preserve their claim.
+Employees who have been wrongfully terminated for such reasons should act quickly.
+Generally, claims are subject to strict time limits.
 (Read More: “File An EEOC Charge ASAP Or Risk Losing Your Case”)

 Retaliation